talbii/talbis-golfing-languages/stackfuck/docs.md

 If you have a different compiler, modify Line 4 in the file, and change `g++` to whatever compiler you have (for example, `clang`).

+Note, in the examples I have supplied I use `.sf`.
+This is just out of convenience ("sf" spells "stackfuck" :), in reality the interpreter doesn't care about file extension, and as long as you supply valid UTF-8 characters then there will be no issue running files.

 ## Extending Stackfuck

 I designed this project to be modular, so adding new functors is very simple.